 Keep in mind that estrogen therapies such as Estring should be used only as long as needed.
 You and your doctor should talk regularly about whether you still need treatment with Estring.

-*Eligibility required.
+* Eligibility required.
+Savings up to $100 per prescription fill.
+Annual savings up to $400.
 Prescription reimbursement by state or federal beneficiaries not eligible.
-See full Terms and Conditions.
+Visit www.estring.com for full Terms and Conditions.

 Using estrogen alone may increase your chance of getting cancer of the uterus (womb).
-Report any unusual vaginal bleeding right away while you are using ESTRING.
-Vaginal bleeding after menopause may be a warning sign of cancer of the uterus (womb).
+Report any unusual vaginal bleeding right away while you are using Estring.
+Vaginal bleeding after menopause may be a warning sign of cancer of the uterus.
 Your healthcare provider should check any unusual vaginal bleeding to find out the cause.

 Using estrogen alone may increase your chances of getting strokes or blood clots.
 Using estrogens with progestins may increase your chances of getting heart attacks, strokes, breast cancer, or blood clots.